Timely Multi-Process Estimation Over Erasure Channels With and Without Feedback: Signal-Independent Policies: Introduction

 We show that, for both problem settings, we can \emph{aggregate} the waiting times without affecting the sum MSE value, with a subtle difference between the two problem variants.
 Specifically, in the presence of erasure status feedback, the waiting times are aggregated at the beginning of the transmission \emph{epoch}, defined as the inter-delivery time between successful samples, which includes the \emph{successful} transmission of a sample from each process.
 In the absence of erasure status feedback, however, the transmitter aggregates the waiting times at the beginning of the transmission \emph{round}, which includes a transmission \emph{trial} of a sample from each process irrespective of the erasure outcome.
-We show that, for both problems, the optimal stationary deterministic policy is a \emph{threshold policy}.
+We show that, for both problems, under MAF or RR scheduling, the optimal stationary deterministic policy is a \emph{threshold policy}.
 We characterize the optimal threshold $\tau^*(K,f_{\max},\epsilon,\boldsymbol{\theta},\boldsymbol{\sigma})$ and the corresponding long-term average sum MSE in terms of the processes' statistical properties ($\boldsymbol{\theta},\boldsymbol{\sigma}$), $\epsilon$, and $f_{\max}$.
 In both cases, the threshold is a maximum of two threshold values: one due to a nonbinding sampling frequency constraint scenario, and another due to a binding scenario.

 Surprisingly, our results show that \emph{optimal threshold $\tau^*$ behaves differently based on the availability erasure status feedback}.
-Specifically, our numerical results show that 1) the optimal threshold $\tau^*$ is an \emph{increasing} function in the erasure probability $\epsilon$ in the {presence} of erasure status feedback, 2) the optimal threshold $\tau^*$ is an \emph{decreasing} function in the erasure probability $\epsilon$ in the \emph{absence} of erasure status feedback, and 3) the optimal threshold is an increasing function in the number of the observed processes $K$ for both problem variants.
+Specifically, our numerical results show that 1) the optimal threshold $\tau^*$ is an \emph{increasing} function in the erasure probability $\epsilon$ in the {presence} of erasure status feedback under MAF scheduling, 2) the optimal threshold $\tau^*$ is a \emph{decreasing} function in the erasure probability $\epsilon$ in the \emph{absence} of erasure status feedback under RR scheduling, and 3) the optimal threshold is an increasing function in the number of the observed processes $K$ for both problem variants under the respective scheduling policy.